Woman standing on the summit of Ben A’an in Central Scotland, overlooking Loch Katrine and surrounding hills on a clear, hazy morning

 What can I do in Central Scotland?

-You can enjoy forest walks, lochside trails, and ridge paths, visit castles and historic towns, explore national park landscapes, and relax in charming villages.
+You can enjoy forest walks, lochside trails, and ridge paths, visit castles and historic towns, explore national park landscapes, and relax in traditional villages.
+The region is well suited to self-guided outdoor adventures focused on slower, nature-based travel.

 What are the best walking routes in Central Scotland?

-Top picks include the Ochils & Hillfoots Trails, quieter sections of Loch Lomond & The Trossachs, and the Hermitage & Dunkeld Forests.
+Top routes include the Ochils & Hillfoots, quieter eastern sections of Loch Lomond & The Trossachs National Park, and the woodland trails of the Hermitage and Dunkeld Forests.

 When is the best time to visit Central Scotland?

-Late spring to early autumn is ideal for walking.
-May and June bring long days and fresh greenery, while autumn offers rich colours and peaceful trails.
+Late spring to early autumn offers the best conditions for walking and cycling.
+May and June bring long daylight hours and fresh greenery, while autumn offers rich colours and quieter trails.

 Can I book a walking holiday in Central Scotland?